The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Category changed from SSL to ssh

 I’m comfortable with this as long as ‘they have to be random’ changes to ‘they cannot collide’.
 It’s true we’ve chosen a naive means of making sure they don’t collide, and UUIDs would be better as long as we can be sure of the lack of collision.

-#4 Updated by Daniel Pittman almost 3 years ago
+#4 Updated by Daniel Pittman about 3 years ago

 We can’t use an unmodified UUID, but we can use the bignum representation of one.
 A generally satisfactory version would be a UUID v5 based on the CN and/or ancillary data present in the certificate, which ensures we are as unique as SHA-1 over a controlled set of inputs is, without coordination.
 Otherwise, a v2 or v4 with a decent PRNG would probably work, but would need checking to ensure they don’t have risk of collision when one of the randomness inputs fails…

-#8 Updated by Nigel Kersten about 2 years ago
+#8 Updated by Nigel Kersten over 2 years ago

 - Status changed from Needs Decision to Accepted